New Patients 757-216-9914

 The Link Between Dental Problems and Overall Health

-For instance, a common dental problem like a toothache is often a sign of severe tooth decay or gum disease.
-As harmful bacteria affect the teeth and gums, infection spreads throughout the mouth.
-It is common to experience increased health problems if you have diabetes, heart problems, or are immunocompromised.
+For example, a toothache might be a sign of serious tooth decay or gum disease.
+When bacteria damage your teeth and gums, the infection can spread.
+This can lead to more health issues, especially if you have diabetes, heart problems, or a weakened immune system.

-Tooth pain, damaged teeth, and dental fear can all increase the risk of cavities and tooth decay.
-Patients who experience toothaches, cracks in the enamel, or avoid the dentist can develop a dental infection.
+Tooth pain, cracked teeth, and dental fear can all increase the risk of cavities and tooth decay.
+If you have toothaches or avoid the dentist, you might develop a dental infection.

 How to Prevent Dental Concerns

-Regular dental visits and an excellent oral hygiene routine are some of the best treatments to prevent common dental problems.
-We recommend patients visit twice a year, or every six months, for a dental cleaning and examination.
-Professional dental cleanings remove plaque and tartar from the teeth and gums.
+Regular dental visits and good oral care are key to preventing common dental problems.
+We suggest coming in twice a year, or every six months, for a dental cleaning and check-up.
+These cleanings help remove plaque and tartar from your teeth and gums.

 Receive High-Quality Dental Care

-Call Coastal General Dentistry at 757-216-9914 to treat your dental concerns in Virginia Beach, VA.
-You can also schedule a dental appointment online with Dr. Reichley or Dr. Sinclair.
-If you have questions about your current oral health concerns, please get in touch with our office.
-We’re here to answer your questions and find the best solutions for your dental problems.
+Call Coastal General Dentistry at 757-216-9914 for help with your dental needs in Virginia Beach, VA.
+You can also book an appointment online with Dr. Reichley or Dr. Sinclair.
+If you have any questions about your oral health, reach out to our office.
+We’re here to answer your questions and help you find the best solutions for your dental issues.